-The Alaska Real Estate Commission met on March 20, 2013 in Anchorage.
+The Alaska Real Estate Commission held its final meeting of 2014 on December 3rd at the Atwood Building in Anchorage.

 Submitted by Anita Bates, Dwell Realty

-Alaska Real Estate Commissioner
+Alaska Real Estate Commission Liaison